xammen/boograbber-extension/README.md

 ## ✨ what does it do?

-adds a `gif` button to every tweet containing a video/gif.
+adds a `GIF` button to every tweet with a gif, and a `MP4` button to tweets with videos.

 ```
   ╭──────────────────────────────────────────╮